-Second, the Commission often fails to monitor and taken action on the implementation of Directives at national level - and fail to make these transpositions publicly available.

-This is compounded by the hundreds of references in EU measures to the fact that powers shall be exercised in accordance with "national law" - but if these national laws are not available how can the legality of actions taken be assessed?
+Also it often fails to monitor the adoption (transposition) of measures into national law and to make these transpositions publicly available.39 This is compounded by the hundreds of references in EU measures to the fact that powers shall be exercised in accordance with "national law" - but if these national laws are not available how can the legality of actions taken be assessed?

-Third, the two points above demonstrate the EU institutions' failure to undertake basic tasks in a democracy, a failure that would not be tolerated at national level.
-Instead of tackling the "democratic deficit" by the much-vaunted notion of "deepening democracy" there is a determinism which dictates that "Hague" followed "Tampere" and "Stockholm" (presuming it is adopted under the Swedish Council Presidency in the second half of 2009) follows "Hague".
+Third, the two points above demonstrate the EU institutions' failure to undertake basic tasks in a democracy, failures that would not be acceptable at national level.
+Instead of tackling the "democratic deficit" by the much-vaunted notion of "deepening democracy" there was an assumption that "Hague" followed "Tampere" and "Stockholm" (presuming it is adopted under the Swedish Council Presidency in the second half of 2009) will follow "Hague" - and that the Council (the EU governments) will have the final say while "taking into account" (ie: usually ignoring) the views of national and European parliaments and civil society.